 Hulu’s live TV service has about 125 local NBC stations across the country — more than any other live TV streaming service.
 So it’s really the best pick for most people wanting to live stream NBC.

 Subscribers get 60 channels, including A&E, CNN, ESPN, HGTV and NBCSN.
 Hulu only offers one channel bundle for $40 per month and 50 hours of Cloud DVR storage.
 You’ll get on-demand access with your live channels and unlimited access to Hulu’s massive streaming library, including Hulu Originals like “The Handmaid’s Tale”.
 New subscribers can also add HBO for $4.99 per month.

 Hulu with Live TV supports Roku, Fire TV and Fire Stick, XBox One and Xbox 360 consoles, and iOS and Android devices.
 You can watch up to two streams simultaneously.
 Try out Hulu with Live TV free for a week.

 Live Stream NBC on DirecTV Now

-Back in June, DirecTV Now began filling in what some saw as a hole in their channel lineup by adding more local NBC, FOX and ABC affiliates.
+Last June, DirecTV Now began filling in what some saw as a hole in their channel lineup by adding more local NBC, FOX and ABC affiliates.
 Now about 70 percent of U.S. TV watching households can watch their live, local channels with a DirecTV Now subscription.

 There’s a real easy way to check whether NBC is offered in your area with the DirecTV Now local channel search tool.
 Just type in your zip code and you’ll quickly find out whether NBC is offered in your area.